bozbez/win-capture-audio/README.md

 1. Head over to the [Releases](https://github.com/bozbez/win-capture-audio/releases) page and download the latest installer (or zip if you are using a portable installation)
 2. Run the setup wizard, selecting your OBS folder when asked (or extract the zip to the portable OBS root directory)
-3. Lauch OBS and check out the newly available "Application Audio Output Capture" source
+3. Launch OBS and check out the newly available "Application Audio Output Capture" source